-I am currently Deputy Headteacher at The King Edward VI School and lead the Three Rivers Teaching School Alliance in the delivery of ITT training and CPD across the Alliance and beyond.
-In this role I have also led the delivery of bespoke support to other schools leading to measurable improvement in the performance of these schools
+I am currently Headteacher at The King Edward VI School.
+I have also led the delivery of bespoke support to other schools leading to measurable improvement in the performance of these schools.

 I have proven experience in school improvement and raising achievement in areas of assessment, teaching and learning, SEND, professional development and monitoring and evaluation. developing robust systems of self evaluation enabling all staff to effectively evaluate, and improve on, their performance.

 I am passionate about what I do.
 Helping students to achieve to the best of their ability, often exceeding their own expectations and developing a genuine engagement with learning gives me a great amount of satisfaction.
 As my career has progressed over the last nine years as an English teacher and Lead Learner, the opportunity to have an impact on students outside of my own classroom through supporting colleagues in my own school environment and others in schools across the country has been a privilege.

 In my current role as Lead Learner at The King Edward VI School I have had responsibility for developing teaching and learning across the school.
 This includes planning and delivering CPD sessions based on staff and school priorities and developing our stage related offering for aspiring and new middle leaders.
 I have delivered CPD sessions to schools within our region, and presented at regional conferences on the development of an action research approach to CPD.
 As a coach and a mentor I continually challenge and support staff to develop their classroom practice and raise the bar of what they expect from both their students and themselves.